 Lastly, if your vlog is going to be set in a fixed location (e.g., your bedroom), then you might want to also consider buying a webcam—such as the Logitech StreamCam, which is lightweight and comes with HD resolution, as well as a nifty auto-focus function.

 04. Think about lighting

 An important aspect of shooting is lighting.
-Although most modern cameras (be they film or digital, DSLR or mirrorless) will often offer you a reasonable degree of lighting wizardry, you’ll still want to consider additional lighting equipment – such as the Joby Beamo, which has adjustable brightness settings capable of preventing a grainy visual quality in low-light conditions.
+Although most modern cameras (be they film or digital, DSLR or mirrorless) will often offer you a reasonable degree of lighting wizardry, you’ll still want to consider additional lighting equipment.
+If you plan to speak directly to camera in your videos, we'd recommend getting one of the best ring lights to improve lighting on your face.
+A good option is the Joby Beamo, which has adjustable brightness settings capable of preventing a grainy visual quality in low-light conditions.

 05. Choose a suitable tripod

 Another important aspect of shooting (be it indoors or outdoors, sat down or on the move) is working out your individual camera angles and shots.
 To keep your camera steady in loads of different positions, you need a flexible tripod such as the Joby GorillaPod 3K.
 Although you can always opt for tripods with rigid legs, flexible legs enable you to have greater creative freedom with your shots.

 What’s more, if you plan to vlog across multiple locations, then we recommend a durable backpack, like the ThinkTank MindShift Gear Backlight, so you can easily carry your tripod along with other equipment.
 (For more options, see our best tripods guide.)

 To establish and maintain a crisp and even audio quality, buying a good microphone is essential.
 Your microphone should be portable and attachable to your camera.
 Many microphones are specifically designed to attach via a hot shoe mount, which is a type of camera fitting designed to securely fasten accessories.